julielinx/julielinx.github.io/_posts/2020-04-21-21_reg_score_theory.md

 ## The Problem

-Supervised learning wherein predictions are made tend to come in two flavors.
+Supervised learning, wherein predictions are made with the help of labelled data, tend to come in two flavors.
 The first is to predict a continuous number (like the price of a house - the predictions would be things like 104,684.54).
 The second is a class (like whether a customer is likely to purchase a product - yes or no).
 The prediction depends on the target values.
 When the target is continuous so is the prediction.
 When the target is a class, so is the prediction.

 I'm going to look at measures for continuous targets first.